 #2 – BioBrite Sunrise Clock

-The Biobrite Sunrise Clock has a different design as you can see in the picture above and has a nice hand blown glass top.
-It has the same features as the Philips Wakeup Light, with different settings for sunrise and sunset.
+The Biobrite Sunrise Clock has a different design as you can see in the picture above and has a nice hand-made opal glass globe.
+It has almost the same features as the Philips Wakeup Light, with different settings for sunrise and sunset.

 #3 – Verilux Rise and Shine